hejhdiss/UOPS-E2EE/README.md

     * **Rate Limiting & Anti-DDoS:** Basic network-level protections that do not require content inspection.
     This approach provides an additional layer of security by making traffic analysis and interception more difficult, without compromising the end-to-end encryption.

+#### Security v1.7.8
+This version will introduce adaptive and resilient self-protection mechanisms:
+* **Adaptive Obfuscation:** The client and server binaries will dynamically alter their own code, memory patterns, or communication protocols in response to detected analysis attempts (e.g., debugging, sandboxing, reverse engineering tools).
+This could involve re-encrypting parts of the binary, changing function call sequences, or altering the Unicode obfuscation patterns, making it extremely difficult for an attacker to maintain a consistent analysis environment.
+* **Self-Healing Network Components:** Components of the UOPS-E2EE system (e.g., the intermediate server, client) will possess logic to detect unusual network activity or attempts to disrupt communication.
+In response, they could dynamically change ports, rotate intermediary nodes, or adjust their traffic obfuscation strategies, effectively "healing" the communication path and maintaining operational security despite targeted attacks.

 ---

 ## Contributions and Future Licensing